BarRaiser

 9. Final decision

-The final decision in the selection process of an employee is made by the employer.
+The final decision in the selection process of employee is made by the employer.
 However, several steps lead up to this decision.

-Next, the employer will review resumes and applications to narrow down the pool of candidates.
+Next, the employer will review resumes and applications to narrow the pool of candidates.
 They may conduct initial interviews with promising candidates to get to know them better.

-After that, the employer will invite the most qualified candidates for a second interview.
+Afterward, the employer will invite the most qualified candidates for a second interview.
 This interview is usually more detailed and focuses on specific questions about the job.

 10. Offer letter